-Our experiments show with template-based visual program distillation, only a small number of answer annotations are needed to achieve similar performance to prompt-based methods.
+Our experiments demonstrate models trained with template-based visual program distillation can become specialized and efficient visual program generators at a small cost.
 Auto-context generation removes the burden of human generated program annotations while still retaining the same performance.
-Template-based augmentation improves both student/teacher prediction agreement and program accuracy compared to non-augmented approaches.
-The distilled student models achieve similar answer accuracy as the teacher at a fraction of the time and cost.

-In conclusion, we show that the visual program ability of LLMs can be distilled into much smaller models with only a few question/answer pairs and no human-generated programs.
-For less than \$6, (\$5 for student training on the cloud and \$1 for annotation), a 770-M coding model can become a visual program generator.
-We anticipate that use of template-based visual program distillation will enable users and researchers to iterate more quickly on various visual programming systems and broaden their applications.
+The results also show how commonly used metrics for visual programming, do not fully capture the performance.
+Human program verification reveals that on the best models, programs are likely not the source of errors and that future work should focus on the API and visual models, not program generation.
+For less than \$6, (\$5 for student training on the cloud and \$1 for annotation), a 500-M coding model can become a visual program generator.
+We anticipate that the use of template-based visual program distillation will enable users and researchers to iterate more quickly on various visual programming systems and broaden their use for targeted applications.

-6 Limitations
+6 Limitations and Future Work

-There are several limitations to our work:
+There are several limitations and areas for future work: